Transport of finiteness structures and applications: The finitary relational model of the lambda -calculus

-It is a well known fact that $\Rel$ is a model of classical linear logic, and even of differential linear logic where: \begin{itemize} \item linear negation is the contravariant functor which is the identity on sets and sends every relation $f$ to $\relRev f$; \item multiplicatives are interpreted by cartesian products; \item additives are interpreted by disjoint unions; \item exponentials are interpreted by finite multisets.\footnote{The reader not familiar with this folklore construction may refer to the appendix of \cite{ehrhard:fs} where it is explicitly described.} \end{itemize} The category of finiteness spaces and finitary relations $\Fin$ is also a model of classical linear logic, which is the subject of the first part of Ehrhard's seminal paper \cite[Section 1]{ehrhard:fs}.
-This result could actually be stated as follows: for all finiteness structure we impose on the relational interpretation of atomic formulas, the relational semantics of a proof is always finitary in the finiteness space denoted by its conclusion.
+It is a well known fact that $\Rel$ is a model of classical linear logic \citep[Appendix]{ehrhard:fs}, and even of differential linear logic where: \begin{itemize} \item linear negation is the transpose cofunctor; \item multiplicatives are interpreted by cartesian products; \item additives are interpreted by disjoint unions; \item exponentials are interpreted by finite multisets. \end{itemize} The category of finiteness spaces and finitary relations $\Fin$ is also a model of classical linear logic, which is the subject of the first part of Ehrhard's paper \citeyearpar{ehrhard:fs}.
+This result could actually be stated as follows: for any finiteness structure we impose on the relational interpretation of atomic formulas, the relational semantics of a proof is always finitary in the finiteness space denoted by its conclusion.
 In other words, that $\Fin$ is a model of linear logic can be stated as a \emph{property} of the interpretation of linear logic in $\Rel$.
 This viewpoint fits very well with the previous developments of our paper, in which we explore how distinctive constructions and properties of $\Rel$ can be transported to $\Fin$.
 In the present section, we extend this stand to the study of the $\lambda$-calculus, which will allow us to discuss datatypes in the next section.

 From the relational model of linear logic, we can derive an extensional model of the simply typed $\lambda$-calculus by the co-Kleisli construction: this gives rise to a cartesian closed category $\RelCC$.
-Objects in $\RelCC$ are sets and morphisms from $A$ to $B$ are subsets of $A \CCarrow B=\MFin A\times B$, which we call \definitive{multirelations}.
+Objects in $\RelCC$ are sets and morphisms from $A$ to $B$ are \definitive{multirelations}, that is subsets of $A \CCarrow B=\MFin A\times B$.
+Notice that this definition is an instance of Girard's translation of the intuitionistic arrow: $A\CCarrow B=\oc A\limpl B$.
 Composition of multirelations is given by